Neck Pain Physiotherapy

 The common belief from an orthopedic perspective is that a degenerated or herniated disc may lead to more serious conditions such as cervical osteoarthritis or nerve root compression commonly known as a pinched nerve.
 Recent anatomical studies have shown that the actual incidence of this is not high and nerve function is not affected even with a high percentage of spinal compression.
 A new perspective is that disc degeneration is a natural part of the normal ageing process and is not a direct cause to many of the symptoms you may be experiencing.

-The Brisbane Spine Clinic has seen and successfully treated many clients who have shown severe degenerative findings on MRI or CT scans.
-Prior to seeing us at The Brisbane Spine Clinic, some of our clients had been offered invasive treatments such as steroid injections, radio-frequency nerve ablation, and surgery.
+At The Brisbane Spine Clinic, we have seen and successfully provided treatment for many clients using tailored physio for neck pain.
+Many of these clients had shown severe degenerative findings on MRI or CT scans.
+Prior to seeing our physiotherapists, some of our clients had been offered invasive treatments such as steroid injections, radio-frequency nerve ablation, and surgery.

-The Brisbane Spine Clinic offers a uniquely comprehensive approach to neck pain treatment by thoroughly examining and improving the mobility of the surrounding upper thoracic spine, improving shoulder girdle muscle functions and/or improving mobility and desensitising cervical nerve roots.
-We have helped numerous clients regain their neck function and alleviated their chronic neck pain symptoms.
+The Brisbane Spine Clinic offers a uniquely comprehensive approach to neck pain treatment by using physiotherapy to thoroughly examine and improve the mobility of the surrounding upper thoracic spine, improving shoulder girdle muscle functions and/or improving mobility and desensitising cervical nerve roots.
+For numerous clients with chronic neck pain, physiotherapy from our musculoskeletal physiotherapists has assisted in alleviating neck pain symptoms.

-From the moment you book in for your consultation till the completion of your spinal treatments, you will realise The Brisbane Spine Clinic difference.
+From the moment you book in for your consultation till the completion of your neck pain treatments, you will realise The Brisbane Spine Clinic difference.

 - Peace of mind

 - Clear communication